-Welcome to Zupt Autonomous Products and Technologies (ZAPT) second blog series: Stories from Our Engineers.
+Welcome to Zupt Autonomous Products and Technologies (ZAPT) second blog series: Stories From Our Engineers.

 As a technology company, our engineers have combined their knowledge from mechanical, navigation, localization, perception, and electrical engineering fields to build our first fully autonomous product, a robotic commercial lawnmower known as Nomad.
 During this series, several of our lead engineers will share their take on how they played a role in designing Nomad, what makes it unique to them, and the future they see.
-The first engineer we would like you to meet is Wes, the Senior Mechanical Engineer responsible for Nomad's mechanical design and build.
+The first engineer we want you to meet is Wes, the Senior Mechanical Engineer responsible for Nomad's mechanical design and build.

 Pictured: Josh (Left) and Wes (Right)

 Wes's background is in small combustion engines and optimizing their performance on platforms like Nomad.
 Along with his background, his interests lie in machines, computers, and how to control things through software autonomously - making him the ideally suited engineer for the job.
 He says, "I didn't know it, but my experience set me up perfectly."
 His family says they always knew he would become an engineer.
 They tell stories from his childhood, that when there would be silence, they would find him in another room taking a whole tv apart to quote-on-quote "fix it."
 Ironically, once, he even took apart an entire lawnmower just to put it back together.
 This deep desire to get his hands dirty to build things and his passion for knowing how things work is what he continues to bring to creating Nomad.